yearn/tokenized-strategy/SPECIFICATION.md

 #### Setting Performance Fee
 Setting the percent in terms of basis points for the amount of profit to be charged as a fee.

-This has a minimum of 5% and a maximum of 50%.
+There is a maximum of 50%.

 #### Setting performance fee recipient
 Setting the non-zero address that will receive any shares issued as a result of the performance fee.